SamerFrangieh/3005_Final_project/README.md

 - C:\ ...\FitForAll> (you should be here)

 ## Execute the following commands to install the required packages
 - pip install psycopg2
 - pip install django

+## Create a PostgreSQL Database with pgAdmin
+- set the database name to 'fitforall'
+- ensure DB_HOST = localhost
+- ensure DB_PORT = 5432
+- create a user with a name of your choice
+- create a password of your choice

+## Edit the .env file to meet your Database login requirements
+- change DB_USER to match the user corresponding to your Database
+- change DB_PASSWORD to match the password corresponding to your Database

+## Create a PostgreSQL Database with pgAdmin
+- pip install psycopg2
+- pip install

+## Edit the .env file to meet your Database login credentials
+- pip install psycopg2
+- pip install django